tsykoduk/greg.nokes.name/about.md

 Nothing here is a lesson.
 It's more like field notes: what I noticed, what broke, what surprised me, and what might be worth doing differently next time.

-I've been tsykoduk online since the BBS era - find me on Bluesky, Threads, and Mastodon under that handle.
-I spend a lot of time in constrained spaces, and I've learned to find joy there.
+I've been [tsykoduk](https://duckduckgo.com/?q=tsykoduk) online since the BBS era - find me on Bluesky, Threads, and Mastodon under that handle.
+Three decades of building systems, most of it self-taught, all of it alongside good people.
+I spend a lot of time in constrained spaces, and I've learned to find joy there - whether that's optimizing infrastructure, finding the racing line, or figuring out how to communicate clearly when stakes are high.